Supervisor’s Title: Director of Development

 - Collaborate with Trust colleagues to develop grant proposals.

-- Work with development director on corporate solicitations and proposals.
+- Work with development director on corporate grant proposals.

 - As a team member of the Trust, demonstrate positive interpersonal skills that promote open communication and respect for all positions, maintain confidentiality and contribute to the success of the organization.

 Bachelor’s Degree.
-A well-rounded development professional with a proven track record executing several of the following: grantsmanship, annual giving, corporate sponsorship, major gifts, or database/systems management.
+A well-rounded development professional with a proven track record executing several of the following: grantsmanship, corporate sponsorship, or major gifts.
+Some prior supervisory and budget management experience desirable.
 Knowledge of MS Office software and ability to master other software programs as needed.
 Must be self-directed, creative, energetic, flexible, and organized with excellent communication skills.
+Marketing experience preferred.

-Administrative offices are located in a downtown historic building and Oak Park and Hyde Park.
-Trust sites are located in multi-level work areas not accessible to the mobility impaired.
+Administrative offices are in a downtown historic building.
+Oak Park and Hyde Park Trust sites are in multi-level work areas not accessible to the mobility impaired.
 Position requires frequent and regular computer and phone use as well as travel to off-site locations.
 Workplace is a smoke- and drug-free environment.
 Equal opportunity employer.